Gaspard de la nuit: inside Ravel’s famously haunting piano cycle

-When did Ravel compose Gaspard de la nuit and what inspired him?
+When did Ravel compose Gaspard de la nuit?

 In 1908, Maurice Ravel entered a world of sleeping princesses, magical gardens and supernatural spirits.
-Inspired by the stories of Charles Perrault and Madame d’Aulnoy, he began work on his piano duet Ma mère l’Oye.
+Inspired by the stories of French writers Charles Perrault and Madame d’Aulnoy, he began work on his piano duet (later orchestral suite) Ma mère l’Oye.
 His five exquisite fairytale vignettes, dedicated to his friends’ children Mimi and Jean Godebski, take us from the hypnotic ‘Pavane de la Belle dormant’ to the vivid burst of ‘Le jardin féerique’.

 Gaspard’s three movements add up to one of the most difficult piano works ever written.
-Ravel had told fellow composer Maurice Delage that he wanted to create something more stretching than Balakirev’s Islamey, a notorious virtuoso piece that had become part of Parisian concert life in the 1880s, and which was performed by his friend the Catalan pianist Ricardo Viñes.
+Ravel had told fellow composer Maurice Delage that he wanted to create something more stretching than Islamey by the Russian composer Mily Balakirev.
+This virtuoso piece had become part of Parisian concert life in the 1880s, and was performed by Ravel's friend, the Catalan pianist Ricardo Viñes.
 ‘Perhaps I got a little carried away,’ reflected Ravel.

 The score itself backs up the anecdote, even if Ravel did have a twinkle in his eye.
 To this day Gaspard remains a peculiarly demanding test for any pianist.

-In September 1896, the composer borrowed a book from Viñes: Gaspard de la nuit, subtitled Histoires vermoulues et poudreuses du Moyen age.
+In September 1896, the composer borrowed a book from Viñes: Gaspard de la nuit, subtitled Histoires vermoulues et poudreuses du Moyen age (which translates, pungently and evocatively, as Worm-eaten, dusty stories from the Middle Ages).
 This collection of prose poems by the French author Aloysius Bertrand was written in the 1830s, then published posthumously a decade later.

 With 51 poems in six books, as well as 13 ‘pièces détachées’, there was plentiful source material – including much that appealed to Ravel and his love of the macabre.
 He chose three poems: ‘Ondine’, ‘Le gibet’ and ‘Scarbo’, each of which precede their respective movements in the first published version of his cycle, along with dedications to three different pianists: Harold Bauer, Jean Marnold and Rudolph Ganz.